d11wtq/rdo/README.md

 file an issue in the issue tracker on GitHub.

-When sending pull requests, please use topic branches—don't send a pull request from the master branch of your fork, as that may change unintentionally.
+When sending pull requests, please use topic branches—don't send a pull request from the master branch of your fork.

 I haven't looked at what I need to change to have the drivers compile on Windows yet, but I will do.
 If anybody beats me to it, pull requests will